andy-guttridge/tails-up/README.md

 ### Footer
 A footer with links to social media.

-The footer addresses objectices 3 and 5.
+The footer addresses objectives 3 and 5.

 <p align="center">
   <img src="read-me_media/footer.png" alt="Footer" width="800">